LasseKrarup/TheHideout/content/pages/about/pricing/index.md

       First video 6.500 DKK

       Hereafter 3.000 DKK Pr video.
-    price: Three videos, including postwork and two revisons 10.500 DKK (1.400 €/1.700$) (VAT incl. so no VAT will be added to the total cost.)
+    price: Three videos, including postwork and two revisons 10.500 DKK (VAT incl. so no VAT will be added to the total cost.)
   - title: "Mixing "
     content: |-
       Mixing prices pr song (VAT incl.)
 2.500

-      Volume discount will be offered please contact us for an offer.
+      Volume discount might be offered please contact us for an offer.

-      Recordings done in the studio will be mixed with a discount.

       *Two revisions included.*
-    price: 1 song mixed 2.500 DKK (335€/380 $)  (VAT incl. so no VAT will be added to the total cost.)
+    price: 1 song mixed 2.500 DKK   (VAT incl. so no VAT will be added to the total cost.)
   - title: Mastering
-    content: >-
+    content: |-
       Mastering pr song 450 kr.
-Volume discount will be offered please contact us for an offer.

       2 revisions included in the price
-    price: 1 track mastered 450 DKK (75€/89$)  (VAT incl. so no VAT will be added to the total cost.)
+    price: 1 track mastered 450 DKK  (VAT incl. so no VAT will be added to the total cost.)
   - title: Photoshoot
     content: Three hours photoshoot in the studio including 10 digital pictures.
-    price: 2.000 DKK (270 €/325$) (VAT incl. so no VAT will be added to the total cost.)
+    price: 2.000 DKK (VAT incl. so no VAT will be added to the total cost.)
   - content: >-
       Piano tuning before recording with the Steinway B-211 (Local piano tuner "Klaverstemmeren")